the-turing-way/the-turing-way/book/website/project-design/sdp/pd-sdp-sensitive-files.md

 ### Ignoring a file that has already been committed

 `.gitignore` only works on files that are untracked.
-Files that are already tracked by Git (i.e. files that has previously been staged or committed) will not be ignored.
+Files that are already tracked by Git (that is, files that has previously been staged or committed) will not be ignored.
 It is therefore often a good idea to create a `.gitignore `file when you set up a new repository, so that you do not accidentally commit files that you do not want to.

 It is, nevertheless, possible to ignore files that are already tracked by Git.